kongkrit/z80-semi/setup/1-setup-tools.md

 ### Conventions:
 This is what you should type or copy & paste into computer (example):
 ```
-type or paste me in
+type, paste, or take action.
 ```
 and if you see a vertical line **`|`** to the left of a box, the text in the box with **`|`** on the left is the output from the computer (example):